 Dollar Shave Club’s first attempt to promote high-quality razors for a low price made a great impression, thanks to a viral video where founder Mike Dubin joked that his blades were “f***ing great.”
 Since the brand’s launch, this video has garnered 26 million views and established the brand as a DTC leader in the men’s grooming subscription industry.
 While Dollar Shave Club’s video marketing has since matured, it continues to use humorous experiences as a selling point by injecting charm and comedy into each piece of video content.
 In 2016, Unilever acquired the five-year-old startup for $1 billion.

 Casper is a DTC brand that managed to break into the $29 billion mattress industry with an innovative product, unbelievably small packaging, and a highly engaging social media campaign.
 The brand frequently uses sleep-related content to engage with customers on social media, even replying to comments with personalized notes that apologize to employers for sleeping in.
-Casper also uses social channels to share memorable sleep-related video ads, including the following:
+Casper also uses social channels to share memorable sleep-related video ads.